sensedeep/onetable-migrate/README.md

 * Show outstanding migrations.
 * Stored history of migrations.
 * Persist migration history and the current OneTable schema in the table.
+* Control by the SenseDeep DynamoDB Developer Studio GUI.
 * No module dependencies other than OneTable.
-* Works with AWS SDK v3
+* Works with AWS SDK v2 and v3

 ## Installation